ppikula/mongooseim-docker/README.md

 `--link mim1:my_initial_node` and `-e CLUSTER_WITH=my_initial_node_name`.

-In this case the IP address will be resolved correctly but it won't match sname of the CLUSTER_WITH host - in a result nodes won't be able to cluster.
+In this case the IP address will be resolved correctly but it won't match sname of the CLUSTER_WITH host - as a result nodes won't be able to cluster.

 ## Change configuration

 The best way to replace the default config file is to create a new image that uses `mongooseim/mongooseim-docker` as a base image and just replace the config file with the ADD command.
-Moreover that approach allows to update any MongooseIM file.
+Moreover this approach allows you to update any MongooseIM file.

 For example new Dockerfile might look like this (assuming that ejabberd.cfg is present in the current directory: